gridcoin-community/Gridcoin-Site/wiki/advantages&features.md

 ^
 ^

-* OByte only rewards World Community Grid and no other BOINC project.
+* OByte only rewards World Community Grid and no other BOINC project
     * On any other project, you can't earn OBytes for it

     * With Gridcoin there are 18 project you can contribute to (as of 2020-08-08)